-Environment & Climate Change Canada enforces Regulations dealing with the import, export, manufacture, use and sale of various ODSs.
+Environment & Climate Change Canada enforces regulations dealing with the import, export, manufacture, use and sale of various ODSs.
 For example, only authorized importers can bring regulated ODSs into Canada.
-Export permits are required.
-Sale, importation and manufacture of most aerosol containers (10 kilograms or less of CFCs) are prohibited.
+Export permits are also required.
+Sale, importation and manufacture of most aerosol containers (10 kilograms or less of CFCs) is also prohibited.
 There are also restrictions on ODSs in food and beverage containers.
-Environment Canada works with other provinces, including MOPIA, to facilitate compliance with The Montreal Protocol.
+Environment Canada also works with other provinces, including MOPIA, to facilitate compliance with the Montreal Protocol.
+They publish various statistical data, codes of practice and monitor ozone levels in the atmosphere.